Master Sommelier Diploma Examination

 - DEADLINE to submit application of intent is 5pm PST - December 15, 2016

 - Full payment will be due upon receipt of status

 - This portion is an oral examination administered exactly as it has been in years past

-- There is NO PENALTY for declining this invitation to the Master Sommeliers Theory Examination
+- There is NO PENALTY for declining this invitation to the Master Sommeliers Diploma Examination-Theory

-Master Sommelier Diploma Examination - Tasting and Practical Service
+Master Sommelier Diploma Examination - Practical and Tasting

-- MANDATORY for ALL candidates “on the clock”/holding parts
+- For ALL candidates “on the clock” / holding parts

-- Candidates requiring Tasting and/or Practical portions who are unable to attend in May due to medical reasons will be afforded a one year extension, but must provide a physician’s note
+- Candidates requiring Practical and/or Tasting portions by 2017 and who are unable to attend in September due to medical reasons will be afforded a one year extension upon review of a physician’s note stating their physical inability.

 To submit an Application of Intent:

 - Application of intent for those candidates who are holding any portion(s)

 - DEADLINE to submit application of intent is 5pm PST - DECEMBER 15, 2016

 - Full payment is due upon confirmation of acceptance